 She began her journey in professional theatre at 10-years-old and then in music, recording songs for major motion picture soundtracks at age 13.
-In years to come, she appeared on Season 11 of American Idol; was the opening soloist for an event headlining Sting and the late Natalie Cole; performed in professional theatrical productions across Southern California; and grew up in the studio alongside Grammy award-winning mixer Tom Weir and legendary, A-list session players.
+In years to come, she was the opening soloist for an event headlining Sting and the late Natalie Cole; performed in professional theatrical productions across Southern California; and grew up in the studio alongside Grammy award-winning engineers/mixers and legendary, A-list session players.

 In its first week at radio, her debut single “Girl To Change Your World” rated in the Top100 at Mediabase on the Top40 charts.
 The single went on to garner air time on Radio Disney and several other nationwide Top 40 radio stations.
 Through the years, she’s written and recorded original music for major motion pictures, including: 20th Century Fox feature film Moondance Alexander starring Don Johnson, Kay Panabaker and Sasha Cohen.
 Several of her songs are also featured in the movies Flicka 2 – alongside country music icon Clint Black – Marley and Me 2: The Puppy Years and High Strung, which premiered at Hollywood’s TCL Chinese Theatre and released in theaters nationwide.

 Heather performs at Southern California venues (Staples Center, W Hotel Hollywood, The Hotel Cafe, The Viper Room, Dolby Theatre) with her husband and guitar player Jon MacLennan, guitarist for Julian Lennon, John Popper of Blues Traveler and Steven Tyler.
 When she's not performing live music or theatre in Los Angeles, she records as a session singer and continues to release new music.
 “I’m so lucky to have found an outlet for my music at such a young age, but this music will represent the woman and artist I have grown to become in the past decade – through love, loss, pain, triumph and the beautiful moments life brings,” she says.

 For live performance dates and new music, follow Heather Youmans on Instagram @heatheryoumans